Louise Adler

 About

 Louise Adler is the former director of Adelaide Writers’ Week, a prominent literary festival in Australia.
 She recently resigned from her position following a controversy surrounding the cancellation of Palestinian Australian author Randa Abdel-Fattah's invitation to participate in the event.
-The Adelaide festival board rescinded Abdel-Fattah's invitation, citing concerns about cultural sensitivity after a mass shooting that targeted Jewish Australians.
-This decision led to a wave of speaker withdrawals (around 180 writers) in solidarity with Abdel-Fattah and accusations of censorship.
-Adler stated she could not be party to silencing writers, prompting her resignation.
-The festival was ultimately canceled.
+The Adelaide festival board rescinded Abdel-Fattah's invitation, citing concerns about cultural sensitivity after a mass shooting targeting Jewish Australians.
+This decision led to a wave of speaker withdrawals (around 180 writers) in protest and board resignations.
+Adler, in an op-ed, stated she could not be party to silencing writers, leading to her resignation.
+The festival was eventually canceled.
 The new Adelaide festival board has since apologized to Abdel-Fattah and invited her to participate in the 2027 writers’ week.
-The controversy also involves claims from Jewish American columnist Thomas Friedman that he was uninvited from the 2024 event.
+The controversy highlights issues of free speech, censorship, and anti-Palestinian racism within the Australian literary scene.

 Recent News